Center for Student Success

 2018: Marketing - Specialization in Integrated Marketing Communications Required Course List

 2017: Marketing - Specialization in Integrated Marketing Communications Required Course List

 2019: Marketing - Specialization in Professional Selling and Sales Management Required Course

 2018: Marketing - Specialization in Professional Selling and Sales Management Required Course List

 2017: Marketing - Specialization in Professional Selling and Sales Management Required Course List

 Students who are majoring in any area of Business Administration, International Business, or Hospitality and Tourism Management may minor in Business with some adjusted requirements.
 See the requirements of the minor or meet with a business advisor for more information.

-Students who meet the requirements for the minor should come to the Business Advising Center (EBA 448) to declare the minor.
+Students who meet the requirements for the minor should come to the Center for Student Success (Lamden Hall 419) to declare the minor.
 Students who do not meet the GPA requirement may waitlist for the minor.
-The waitlist is processed each semester during the declaration period, which can be found in the "Important Dates" section of the admissions page.
+The waitlist is processed each semester during the declaration period.